microbuilder/armreveng/arminit.md

      13a:	bf1c      	itt	ne
 ```

-### Reset vector

-The important value here is the **Reset** vector at 0x4, which points to 0xC15
-in our `.text` section.

 > IMPORTANT: Because ARM Cortex-M devices use **16-bit THUMB-2** instructions
   and **LSB byte ordering**, you should substract 1 from the referenced address
-  to get to the top of the half-word, meaning we want to look at 0xC14 (byte
+  to get to the top of the half-word, meaning we want to look at 0xC14
-  3092).
+  (byte 3092) for the reset vector, for example.

+> NOTE: The ASM output in the vector table here (`lsls`, `adds`, before
+  address 0x130) can be ignored, since this section isn't actually code, but a
+  set of vectors that must be place at the start of every valid image.

+## Initial Code Execution

+### Reset vector

+The important value above is the **Reset** vector at 0x4, which points to
-This is the address that the ARM processor will jump to when it powers up or
+**0xC15** in our `.text` section.
+This is the address that the ARM processor
-comes out of reset, and we can skip ahead to see what we find there already:
+will jump to when it powers up or comes out of reset, and where any code
+analysis will likely begin.

+Skipping ahead to 0xc14, we find the following code:

 ```
      c14:	2020      	movs	r0, #32